-- A. Reappointment or Nonreappointment of Probationary Tenure-Track Faculty2 - 1.
-The departmental committee and all subsequent persons considering the case will take into consideration the formal evaluations of the faculty member's performance by the chair and the dean, faculty information sheets, and any other relevant data, as well as the needs of the department. - 2.
+- A. Reappointment or Nonreappointment of Probationary Tenure-Track Faculty1 - 1.
+The departmental promotion and tenure committee and all subsequent persons considering the case will take into consideration the formal evaluations of the faculty member's performance by the chair and the dean, faculty information sheets, and any other relevant data, as well as the needs of the department. - 2.
 These procedures will be suitably adapted for faculty members who hold interdisciplinary, interdepartmental or joint appointments or who hold appointments in a department with two or fewer tenured faculty members.
 The adapted procedures should be recommended by the promotion and tenure committee of the college or colleges involved and approved by the dean or deans concerned and the provost and vice president for academic affairs. - 3.
-Each department conducts an annual review of the probationary tenure-track faculty members in that department.
+Each department conducts an annual review of the probationary tenure-track faculty in that department.
 This review is based on the performance of the individual faculty member and the needs of the department and is initially conducted by a committee consisting of tenured members of the department. - 4.
-The departmental committee recommends to the chair one of the following actions: - a.
-That the faculty member be considered for tenure through normal channels, if a sufficient probationary period has elapsed.
-(In this case, the faculty member is considered for tenure through the normal tenure procedures, and the remainder of this section does not apply.) - b.
-That the faculty member be offered an additional annual contract without tenure.
+The departmental promotion and tenure committee recommends to the chair one of the following actions: